 Conduct legal research

-Complete a compulsory Pupils Advocacy Course (Inns of Courts and Circuits provide the relevant training for this)
+Complete a compulsory Pupils Advocacy Course (the Inns and Circuits provide the relevant training for this)

 The second six